Baking powder is a common ingredient used to add volume and lighten the texture of baked goods.

 Use 1/2 cup (122 grams) plain yogurt plus 1/4 teaspoon (1 gram) baking soda to replace 1 teaspoon (5 grams) of baking powder in a recipe.
 The amount of liquid should be reduced to offset the addition of the yogurt.

-This sweetener is formed as a by-product of sugar production and is often used as a replacement for refined sugar.
+This sweetener is a by-product of sugar production and is often used as a replacement for refined sugar.
+It contains

 Molasses can also be used as a replacement for baking powder.